 That's what economic developers and economic development organizations do.
 Economic development is programs, policies and activities that seek to improve the economic well-being and quality of life for a community by creating and retaining jobs and providing a stable tax base.

-Ultimately, economic development is a revenue strategy for a community, generating additional tax dollars from new business investment.
+is a revenue strategy for a community, generating additional tax dollars from new business